Mayank1728/Learning-laravel-and-PHP/building_server/README.md

 5. What is a Bind pattern?
     When you want to use "Different instance" or new instance of a class every time.
     Here new instance of the class is created each time.
-6. What is kernel in laravel ?
+6. What is Closure?
+Closure is an anonymous function in php
-7. What is Closure?